Hygienic Solutions in public spaces reduce the spread of infections and save money

 Cooperation between the different parties provides the best know-how on how to make public spaces more hygienic as all essential contact surfaces can be provided as antimicrobial surfaces.

-The Alliance aims to play its part in supporting work to prevent infectious diseases, and it has organized several training events for designers, developers, and builders who are involved in hospital projects.
+The Alliance aims to play its part in supporting work to prevent infectious diseases, and it has organized several training events for designers, developers, and who are involved in hospital projects.

-Antimicrobial paint looks good and meets the high standards of quality and appearance.
+The hygienic paint looks good and meets the high standards of quality and appearance.

 Previously painted metal surfaces can be rendered antimicrobial by using the full-gloss (95) INFRALIT PE 8435-10 polyester powder varnish.
 Powder varnish can be used in the same way as ordinary powder paints, either directly on metal or sprayed over a powder paint film.